Damian89/xssfinder/README.md

-# Tools for finding simple xss
+# XSS Finder

-Some simple helper scripts which I'm using frequently for finding xss - using those scripts I was able to find xss on some Netflix, Toyota and Starbucks subdomains.
+Some simple helper scripts which I'm using frequently to find xss.
+Keep in mind: __Do not trust scripts only__!
+Sometimes the vulnerability is more complex and needs special treatment ;) This script won't find dom bases/dynamic xss!

 ## checkGivenParameters.py